Keri G

 And speaking of understanding consumers, customer-centric companies are 60% more profitable than companies that aren’t.
 And Quid Social is a social media analytics tool that excels in helping brands better understand their audience.

-Quid Social melds seamlessly with your Quid social media analysis and spreads it like a map, offering contextualized social audience insights at a glance.
+Quid Compete melds seamlessly with your Quid social media analysis and spreads it like a map, offering contextualized social audience insights at a glance.
 In other words, it’s your social media topic – visualized.

 This symbiotic relationship is great because using disparate data analysis tools or sources is an unnecessary headache you don’t have to deal with in gaining actionable intelligence from your data.

 If your analytics tools are clunky, cumbersome, or tiring, chances are you’ll miss something in the gaps between analytics tools or from sheer frustration.
-Quid Social solves the problems that users face when stitching their social media analysis together from disconnected sources by offering a one-and-done solution.
+Quid solves the problems that users face when stitching their social media analysis together from disconnected sources by offering a one-and-done solution.
 In other words, it’s a next-level social media analytics tool that synthesizes your data to establish a cohesive and easily understandable window into the online narrative.

 Quid accomplishes this through next-generation artificial intelligence (AI) driven social media datasets that provide a 360-degree contextualized view of the social narrative on any topic.
 And no matter how niche your topic may be, someone is out there talking about it online.
-Quid Social mines the depths of all major social media platforms, consumer reviews, forums, and much more – ensuring you capture it all.
+Quid Compete mines the depths of all major social media platforms, consumer reviews, forums, and much more – ensuring you capture it all.

 And not having to transfer your data from one tool to another saves time and energy, which translates directly to your bottom line.
 It also offers in-depth social coverage that enables Quid users to make smarter, faster, data-driven decisions for their business, bypassing the bloat of traditional social media analytic tools.